jgehrcke/gipc/docs/when.rst

 process responsible for just one architectural aspect ("separation of concerns").
-Furthermore, even a generally I/O-intense application can at some point become CPU-bound in which case the distribution of tasks across multiple loosely coupled processes is a way to make efficient use of multi-core machine architectures and to easily increase application performance.
+Furthermore, even a generally I/O-intense application can at some point become CPU-bound in which case the distribution of tasks across multiple loosely or tightly coupled processes is a way to make efficient use of multi-core machine architectures and to easily increase application performance.

 The canonical way for running Python code in multiple processes in a Python application is to use ``multiprocessing`` from Python's standard library.